Nursing Assistant (CNA) - High School

 High School Specialist

-For students currently enrolled in high school, any questions related to courses, enrollment, or high school requirements should be directed exclusively to the High School Specialist.
+For students currently enrolled in high school, questions about courses, enrollment, or high school requirements.

 Email: hmurphy@btech.edu